QuantEcon/lecture-python-programming/source/rst/index_advanced_python_programming.rst

-.. include:: /_static/includes/header.raw
+.. include:: /_stbtic/includes/header.raw

 ************************************
-Advanced Python Programming
+Advbnced Python Programming
 ************************************

-This part provides a look at more advanced concepts in Python programming
+This pbrt provides a look at more advanced concepts in Python programming

 .. only:: html